bonifacenjuguna/GitroHub/README.md

 - A terminal-style status feed that plays out step-by-step with SVG checkmarks/X's (no emoji — Lucide-style hand-drawn stroke icons)
 - A live SVG countdown ring that auto-redirects back into Telegram (deep link) when it hits zero
 - Distinct color themes for success (blue → green) and failure (blue → red) states
-- The GitroHub logo, served from `public/logo.png` via Express's static middleware (`app.use(express.static('public'))`), so it's reachable at `/logo.png` on your deployed `BASE_URL` — no separate hosting needed
+- The GitroHub logo, loaded from the raw GitHub URL (`https://raw.githubusercontent.com/bonifacenjuguna/gitrohub/main/public/logo.png`) rather than served locally — renders correctly even if `public/` ever isn't deployed alongside `src/`, and works when opening `callback.html` directly as a local file too

 The bot's `app.js` injects `window.__GITROHUB__` with the real outcome (`success`/`error`, GitHub username, and — on failure — exactly which step failed) so the page always reflects what actually happened, never a generic animation.

-> If the logo doesn't appear on the callback page, confirm `public/` is deployed alongside `src/` (it is, by default, when deploying this whole project) and that you're viewing the page via your live `BASE_URL` — opening `callback.html` directly as a local file won't resolve `/logo.png`, since there's no server behind it in that context.

 ---